akileez/npinit/README.md

     -P, --noPush        do not push repository to github. use only with flags -g or --github [default is push]

-    -D, --noDeps        do not install default dependencies.
-                        [defaults: `npm i mocha standard --save-dev`]

-    --packs <string>    a list of node modules to install, i.e., `--packs "lodash moment"` or `--packs "lodash, moment"`. this option is independent from no-dependencies option -D or --noDeps. [npm i --save packages]
+    --D <string>        a list of node modules to install, i.e., `--packs "lodash moment"` or `--packs "lodash, moment"`. this option is independent from no-dependencies option -D or --noDeps. [npm i --save packages]

-    --devpacks <string> a list of node dev modules to install, i.e., `--devpacks "tape istanbul"` or `--devpacks "tape, istanbul"`. this option is independent from no-dependencies option -D or --noDeps. [npm i --save-dev devpackages]
+    --d <string>        a list of node dev modules to install, i.e., `--devpacks "tape istanbul"` or `--devpacks "tape, istanbul"`. this option is independent from no-dependencies option -D or --noDeps. [npm i --save-dev devpackages]